pudjamansyurin/gen-core/README.md

 ### PCB (Hardware) Revision:
 - [ ] Check crystals footprint: HCLK, RTC
+- [ ] Move all solder jumpers at the top layer
 - [ ] Connector:
   - [ ] Remove un-necessary GPIO pin to HMI-2 (replaced by CAN)
   - [ ] Make 6 pin connector same (Fingerprint & CAN)